mercadopago/devsite-docs/guides/checkout-api-v2/integration-via-cardform.en.md

 >
 > Important
 >
-> In addition to the options available in this documentation, it is also possible to integrate **card payments** using the **CardPayment Brick**.
-Check [Default rendering](/developers/en/docs/checkout-bricks/card-payment-brick/default-rendering#editor_2) documentation of CardPayment for more details.
+> In addition to the options available in this documentation, it is also possible to integrate **card payments** using the **Card Payment Brick**.
+Check [Default rendering](/developers/en/docs/checkout-bricks/card-payment-brick/default-rendering#editor_2) documentation of Card Payment for more details.
 We also recommend adopting the 3DS 2.0 protocol to increase the likelihood of your payments being approved.
 For more information, please refer to the documentation on [How to integrate 3DS with Checkout API.](/developers/en/docs/checkout-api/how-tos/integrate-3ds)

 ------------
 ----[mlu, mco]----